01101010110/proot-distro-scripts/README.md

 ### Installation

 * Select an environment below, Ubuntu, Debian, or Termux, and copy it's code.
 * Paste your code into Termux and press enter.
+Set a user name and password.
-* You will be asked to select a repository, just press enter twice.
+* You will then be asked to select a repository, just press enter twice.
 (Prevents a repo bug)
 * The script will install everything needed and prompt towards the end for language selection.
 * When the script completes, it will open the x11 app for us.
 The app will freeze the first run.
 * Force close Termux, then type in the alias of environment you installed, 'ubuntu', 'debian', or 'termux'.